HassanYosuf/Home-Inventory-System/README.md

 In this project, i have build a home inventory manager program.
 This program lets you keep a record of your belongings.

+<h2>Swing (GUI) </h2>
+Swing is a GUI widget toolkit for Java.
+It is part of Oracle's Java Foundation Classes (JFC) – an API for providing a graphical user interface (GUI) for Java programs.
+<h5>For more</h5> https://www.geeksforgeeks.org/creating-frames-using-swings-java/

+ <h2> AWT(Abstract Window Toolkit) </h2>
+It is a platform dependent API for creating Graphical User Interface (GUI) for java programs.
+<h5>For more</h5>https://www.javatpoint.com/java-awt

 The idea of the program is to enter and/or view descriptive information about each item in your inventory.
 You can enter: